ermongroup/higher_order_invariance/README.md

 * `algorithm`: a string.
 Can be 'ng', 'geo', 'mid', 'geo_faster' or 'adam'
 * `runName`: a string.
 The name of log files.

-### Model-Free Reinforcement Learning over Contrinuous Control
+### Model-Free Reinforcement Learning over Continuous Control

 Model-free reinforcement learning over continuous control tasks for [ACKTR](https://arxiv.org/abs/1708.05144).
 Based on [OpenAI Baselines](https://github.com/openai/baselines).
 Our code can be installed by running